-By setting a high standard for open, responsible governance, the Health Service System and its Board support the fundamental principles of a society ruled by law.
-The members of the Health Service Board are fiduciaries of a financial trust fund, and are responsible for the authorization of health vendor contracts totaling \$750 million annually.
+By setting a high standard for open, responsible governance, the San Francisco Health Service System and its Board support the fundamental principles of a society ruled by law.
+The members of the Health Service Board are fiduciaries of a financial trust fund, and are responsible for the authorization of health vendor contracts totaling \$77966 million annually.
 In an atmosphere where public employee benefits are under intense scrutiny, the Health Service Board must continue to highlight its ongoing commitment to information transparency, ethical conduct and accountability.

-- Enable Health Service Board effectiveness: - Implement HSB governance policies - Routinely report to HSB on all significant aspects of HSS benefits administration - Respond to HSB questions and issues within 24 hours - Ensure implementation of an education plan for HSB members

-Heighten members' awareness of Board activities and fiduciary responsibility:
+- Enable Health Service Board effectiveness: - Implement HSB governance policies - Routinely report to HSB on all significant aspects of SFHSS benefits administration and changes in the industry - Respond to HSB questions and issues within 24 hours - Ensure implementation of an education plan for HSB members - Heighten members' awareness of Board activities and fiduciary responsibility:

-- Ensure HSB and Committee meeting agendas and associated documents posted online within 72 hours of meetings - Provide digital video of board meetings on the HSS website within 72 hours of meetings - Publish HSS financial metrics routinely on the HSS website - Produce an annual strategic plan and annual report and post in PDF format on HSS website

-- Continue enhancing web-based digital communication of Board activities: - Implement digital distribution of HSB materials - Pursue funding for one local conference for one commissioner to attend per year - Ensure access to International Foundation of Employee Benefit Plan (IFEBP) courses and updates for board members - Engage vendor to conduct employee climate/engagement survey
+- Ensure HSB and Committee meeting agendas and associated documents posted online within 72 hours of meetings - Provide digital video of board meetings on the SFHSS website within 72 hours of meetings - Publish SFHSS financial metrics routinely on the SFHSS website - Produce a tri-annual strategic plan and annual report and post in PDF format on SFHSS website - Continue enhancing web-based digital communication of Board activities: - Implement digital distribution of HSB materials - Pursue funding commissioners to attend conferences related to fiduciary responsibilities and lowering the cost of healthcare - Ensure access to International Foundation of Employee Benefit Plan (IFEBP) courses and updates for board members using IFEBP courses and HSB Board Meeting Presentations